Toldos Aharon: Dress and customs

 In Jerusalem, married men wear white and grey "zebra" coats during the week and golden bekishes/Caftan (coats) on Shabbos.
-Toldos Aharon and Toldos Avrohom Yitzchok are the only groups where boys aged 13 and older (bar mitzvah) wear the golden coat and a shtreimel, as married men do; however, married men can be differentiated by their white socks, while the unmarried boys wear black socks.
+Boys aged 13 (bar mitzvah) wear the golden coat and a shtreimel as married men do; married men can be differentiated by their white socks, while the unmarried boys wear black socks.
 In other Hasidic groups, only married men wear a shtreimel.
 All boys and men wear a traditional Jerusalemite white yarmulke.
 Unmarried boys wear a regular black coat with attached belt on weekdays, unlike the married men, who wear the "zebra" style coat.

-Married women cover their hair without wearing wigs, and the standards of tzniut expected from them are the strictest among all Hasidic/Orthodox Jewish groups.
+Married women cover their hair without wearing wigs, as well as the rest of their entire bodies, as the standards of tzniut expected from them are the strictest among all Hasidic/Orthodox Jewish groups.
 As is customary in the traditional Jerusalemite community, unmarried girls have their hair in two braids, unlike most other Haredi communities, where the girls wear a simple ponytail.

-The Shomrei Emunim are characterized by fervent and visibly emotional prayer, and by a rigid lifestyle controlled largely by "takanos" - decrees written by the Rebbe.
-One such decree, for example, forbade wearing wool.
-(Jewish law forbids wearing anything that contains both wool and linen.
-Rabbi Aharon worried that it would be safest not to wear wool at all, in order to avoid the possibility of violating the law altogether.)
+The Shomrei Emunim are characterized by fervent and visibly emotional prayer, and by a rigid lifestyle controlled largely by "takanot" - decrees written by the Rebbe, akin to fatwas in Islam.
+One such decree, for example, forbade wearing wool, as Jewish law forbids wearing anything that contains both wool and linen, and Rabbi Aharon worried that it would be safest not to wear wool at all, as a precaution.
 A strong emphasis is placed on the importance of full-time Torah study, and daily immersion in ritual baths.
-In Jerusalem is "Third Temple Institute" whose mission is to prepare the Jewish People and the world for the Third Temple which will take the place of the first two destroyed Jewish Temple.
-Even the Anti-Zionist Toldos Aharon chassidic movement has established a specialized study program for Jewish priests (kohanim) to prepare for Temple service.
+In Jerusalem they have the "Third Temple Institute" whose mission is to prepare the Jewish People and the world for the Third Temple which will take the place of the first two destroyed Jewish Temple.
+The Anti-Zionist Toldos Aharon hasidic movement has also established a specialized study program for Jewish priests (kohanim) to prepare for Temple service.